ReLRail/CSCI566/README.md

-# Low-level code generation via LLMs
+# Code generation via LLMs

 > Background: With the development of Large Language Models (LLMs), generating code from documentation became possible.
 These code-writing LLMs can be applied to many fields such as generating robot policy code from human language.